decuser/decuser.github.io/_posts/2023-12-19-wills-geometry.markdown

 * order - the universe has order

-That is, one thing can be said to be ordered (precede, or follow) with repect to another.
+That is, one thing can be said to be ordered (precede, or follow) with respect to another.
 Order is imposed, so, without knowing the established order, one can only detect it and not know what the origin or orientation of that order is in its entirety.

 Now, betweeness becomes evident as the established order of three objects (points).
 We say, determine, decree, demand, etc. that a point is between two others.
 This may sound silly and needlessly complex, but it is what it is and betweeness is our next postulate: